 Political Impact

-• End of Monarchy: The revolution abolished the absolute monarchy and established a republic.
+• End of monarchy: The revolution abolished the absolute monarchy and established a republic.

-• Legal Reforms: The Napoleonic Code introduced equality before the law and influenced legal systems worldwide.
+• Legal reforms: The Napoleonic Code introduced equality before the law and influenced legal systems worldwide.

 Social Impact